wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/DocstringsGuidelines.rst

   manual input of the documentation strings.
 This is achieved by editing the source Python files located in the ``etg`` folder in the Phoenix directory tree;
-* **wx.lib**: the whole of ``wx.lib`` (and its sub-folders) is made up of pure-Python modules, ofter representing owner-drawn widgets which are not available as wrapped modules.
+* **wx.lib**: the whole of ``wx.lib`` (and its sub-folders) is made up of pure-Python modules, often representing owner-drawn widgets which are not available as wrapped modules.
 Again, this requires manual editing of the source Python files.

 This document is a starting point in setting some reasonable standards on how the pure-Python